In-Person Appointments and Procedures

 Hand sanitizer is available for your use, and medical staff wash their hands before and after contact with patients.

-Additionally, surgical, obstetric and behavioral health patients will be tested, regardless of whether they are displaying symptoms of the coronavirus.
+Additionally, surgical, obstetric and behavioral health patients will be tested for COVID-19, regardless of whether they are displaying symptoms.